simplocms/docs/docs/getting-started/installation.md

 #### Development

-In development you want to compile assets to be debuggable and readable.
+In development, you want to compile assets to be debuggable and readable.

 ```bash
 # Keep watching changes in source code and recompile on every change: